danilosampaio/semantic-kanban/readme.md

 `'blocked'`: second column of board, containing blocked/stoped tasks.

 `'done'`: right column of board, containing in done tasks.

+`'archived'` represents a finished task that it's not viewed on the board.

 #### `dueDate`
 Type: `date`